-- The Great Lakes are an important resource for leisure, agriculture and industry in this region. - A past concern has been whether human activities such as water diversion or channel dredging might be leading to a decline in lake levels. - An additional current concern is the effects of climate change.
-The physical mechanisms are not always obvious: for example, evaporation tends to be highest when the weather is cold but the lake is not ice-covered. - We look at monthly time series data on the depth of Lake Huron.
+- The Great Lakes are an important resource for leisure, agriculture and industry in this region. - A past concern has been whether human activities such as water diversion or channel dredging might be leading to a decline in lake levels. - A current concern has been high levels leading to coastal erosion. - Are lake levels affected by climate change?

+- The physical mechanisms are not always obvious: for example, evaporation tends to be highest when the weather is cold but the lake is not ice-covered. - We look at monthly time series data on the depth of Lake Huron.